osbjs/tiny-osbjs/README.md

 # tiny-osbjs
 A declarative osu! storyboard library with zero dependencies and zero configurations.

-If you need more features like texture generator, please consider using [osbjs](https://osbjs.vercel.app).
+If you need more features, please consider using [osbjs](https://osbjs.vercel.app).

 ## Install
 ```bash